-It's too late now to plant grass seed, but it's not too late to fertilise and keep on top of moss problems.
+It's too late now to plant most grass seed, but it's not too late for our specially formulated Winter Green Grass Seed, or to fertilise and keep on top of moss problems.
 Replace regular mowing with leaf clearing to keep your lawn in top condition will help prepare your lawn for the often more extreme weather of December and January.

 What should I do to my lawn in November?